haskell-serbia/haskell-serbia/README.md

 #### Contributors are welcome!
 We are looking forward to any community contributions.
 You can choose existing issue and create new branch from develop or create new issue if you spot anything wrong or would like new feature.
+When writing code please configure your editor/tools to use stylish-haskell and hindent configuration from our project.

 #### Slack
 Join us on https://haskell-serbia.slack.com